dfreilich/summaries/CleanCoder.md

 > They practice on their own time because they realize that it is their responsibility - and not their employer's - to keep their skills sharp. (p.
 94)

 > Practicing is what you do when you *aren't* getting paid.
 You do it so that you *will* be paid, and paid *well*. (p.
 94)

+### Chapter 7: Acceptance Testing
+> The more precise you make your requirements, the less relevant they become as the system is implemented. (p.
+98)